LGBTQ community, people of color in the crosshairs of banned book movement - NewsBreak

 “Because the court really didn’t define these terms, they become a kind of magic word,” she said.
 “If we say those magic words that will make it legal for us to remove this book when, in fact, the actual motivation behind removing the book is because the book is about two gay teens finding each other and falling in love.”

-The post LGBTQ community, people of color in the crosshairs of banned book movement appeared first on New Jersey Monitor .
+The post LGBTQ community, people of color in the crosshairs of banned book movement appeared first on Tennessee Lookout .

 Comments / 0